 I’m a novelist and short fiction writer.
-For my first degree I studied sculpture at Winchester School of Art, specialising in wood and stone carving.
+For my first degree I studied sculpture at Winchester School of Art.
 I began writing fiction at the age of 40, after many years working as a co-director of a marketing agency.
 I have a Masters (distinction) in Creative and Critical Writing from The University of Winchester.
 I live in Winchester, England with my husband and a cat called Alan, and I have two grown-up children.

-My short stories have been published in many literary journals and been shortlisted in prizes.
-My story, Baker, Emily and Me, won the 2014 BBC Opening Lines competition (read it here), and my story, A Quiet Tidy Man, won the Royal Academy and Pin Drop short story award 2016.
-(Listen to Juliet Stevenson reading it), and it has been included in the Pin Drop / Simon & Schuster anthology: A Short Affair.
+My short stories have been published in many literary journals and shortlisted in prizes.
+Baker, Emily and Me, won the 2014 BBC Opening Lines competition (read it here), and my story, A Quiet Tidy Man, won the Royal Academy and Pin Drop short story award 2016, (Listen to Juliet Stevenson reading it), and it has been included in the Pin Drop / Simon & Schuster anthology: A Short Affair.

 I am represented by Jane Finigan from Lutyens & Rubinstein.

 I also teach writing on various short courses.
 I have taught fiction at Arvon, short story writing at Winchester Writer’s Festival, and at Jane Austen’s House Museum, and flash fiction at The End of the Road Festival.
 Get in touch if you’d like me to teach a writing course.
 Forthcoming courses can be found on my events page.

 I occasionally take on manuscript critiquing work – time permitting.
 Please get in touch for information about prices and timescales.

 And finally, I have judged / am judging several short story and flash fiction writing competitions including Jane Austen 200, Rye Literature Festival, Reflex Fiction Flash Fiction, the Raymond Carver short story contest, and Faversham Short Story competition.
 Get in touch if you’d like to discuss me judging your fiction writing competition.